-Table 6-3 presents the load reductions for the different restoration activities (BMPs and programmatic initiatives), while Table 6-4 presents the overall load reductions.
+Table 6-3 presents the load reductions for the different restoration activities (BMPs and programmatic initiatives).
 Appendix C presents these loadings against the loadings from the Chesapeake Bay TMDL.
-A significant portion of load reduction can be achieved using programmatic strategies including pet waste campaign and ESD practices.
+This highlights the relative importance of programmatic initiatives to reduce fecal coliform bacteria loads.
+These load reductions are based on a 57 percent reduction of existing loads achieved through implementation of pet waste, dumpster, and washing facility programs.